-The Galaxy S20 FE is designed to offer all of the most important features that consumers care about when shopping for the best phone at an affordable price.
+The Samsung Galaxy S20 FE and the regular Galaxy S20 are near-identical phones.
+The S20 FE is designed to offer all of the most important features that consumers care about when shopping for the best phone at an affordable price.
 This includes a big 6.5-inch display with a 120Hz refresh rate, a powerful triple camera system along with a 32MP selfie shooter and a 4,500 mAh battery that's bigger than the one in the regular S20.

 On the other hand, the Galaxy S20 has a more premium design, double the RAM and a sharper screen.
 The S20 also features a more compact chassis if you prefer to use your phone with one hand.
 Our Galaxy S20 FE vs Galaxy S20 face-off will show you how these two handsets stack up.

 |Display||6.5 inches (2400 x 1800) 120Hz||6.2 inches (3200 x 1440)|